 But Murray Percival Bewley overcame his second fire and started over yet again.
 With a loan from City National Bank he founded his own mill in 1883.
 Bewley launched his new venture with a name that recalled his steamboat days: “Anchor Mills.”

 Anchor Mills was located on Front Street (Lancaster Avenue today) on the southern edge of town (a block south of today’s central fire station).
-Inset on the left locates Anchor Mills.
+The inset in the lower left locates Anchor Mills.
 Burnett Park is in the center of the photo.

 Anchor Mills was a burrstone mill, using the ancient method of grinding grain.
 Bewley’s mill, like his riverboat, was powered by steam.
 In the beginning the mill had a capacity of fifty barrels a day.
 Bewley lived at 1122 Burnett Street in the “dw’g” (dwelling) to the right of the mill.

 In 1886 Bewley updated his mill to the newest technology: steel or porcelain rollers instead of millstones.
 Accordingly he renamed his mill “Anchor Roller Mills.”
 The 1886 Wellge bird’s-eye-view map shows the mill on the edge of town.